-ACCEPTANCE OF FOOD AND BEVERAGES: Because of mission requirements and in the interest of the government, when food and beverages are otherwise unavailable or it is impractical to leave the investigation site for this purpose, if food and beverages are offered 13:
+ACCEPTANCE OF FOOD AND BEVERAGES: Because of mission requirements and in the interest of the government, when food and beverages are otherwise unavailable or it is impractical to leave the investigation site for this purpose, if food and beverages are offered 12:

 - 1) Deployed personnel should make every effort to pay for food and beverages.
 If this occurs, there are no issues. - 2) If, for whatever reason, payment cannot be accepted, under these unusual circumstances deployed personnel may accept.
-The following applies:
+The following applies: - a) The Investigator-in-Charge (IIC) will make the determination for the entire team of deployed personnel that food and beverages are unavailable and/or it is impractical to leave the investigation site for this purpose.

-13 Deployed personnel shall not solicit for meals per 41 CFR 304-3.5.
+12 Deployed personnel shall not solicit for meals per 41 CFR 304-3.5.